chacepaulson/near_act/README.md

 DC Census Tract - data sourced from 2010 with geographic and cartographic information from the Census Bureau

+Stop and Frisk Incident Reports - data may include non-forcible stops, forcible stopes, and frisks due to errors in reporting

+Stop and Frisk Field Contact - includes data that was filed under a field contact report instead of an incident report

 *Data to Investigate:*